 This bill amends the definition of "recovery house" in RSA 153:10-d, II, changing it from a "residence" to a "primarily non-transient dwelling or dwelling unit."
-The new definition emphasizes that a recovery house provides a substance-free living environment for individuals in recovery from addiction, living as a single household, and centered on peer support and connections to recovery services.
+The new definition emphasizes that a recovery house provides a substance-free living environment for individuals in recovery from addiction, living as a single household, and centered on peer support and access to recovery services.
 Additionally, the bill specifies that recovery housing does not include boarding houses, rooming houses, halfway houses, or any other licensed facilities under RSA 151.

 Statutes affected: Introduced: 153:10-d, 674:17